kisenge/SWE4203-Software-Maintenance/Milestone1/P2P-TicTacToe/P2P-TicTacToe/problemTracking.md

-4) Problem 4: Need to fix the message for the loser
+4) Problem 4: Need to fix the message for the loser.
+When host wins the system dclares him the winner on the hosts end but not for the other player.

 5) Problem 5: Will declare host a winner when there is no winner at the end.

-6) Problem 6: When host wins the system dclares him the winner on the hosts end but not for the other player.